Mock deep fried vegetables allow you to indulge in crunchy coated vegetables, without the excessive calories and fat of their deep fried cousins.

 Sturdy vegetables seem to do the best with mock frying–OK, roasting–cauliflower is our absolute favorite, but carrots, broccoli, and mushrooms are also quite tasty.

-Confession: I don’t find the mushrooms to be at all tasty, but the Bacon Slayer loves them so they will occasionally make an appearance.
+Confession: I don’t find mushrooms to be at all tasty, but the Bacon Slayer loves them, so they will occasionally make an appearance.

 Preheat the oven to 400° F and then line a large baking sheet with parchment paper.

 Crack the eggs into a small bowl and dump in the flour; whisking together until smooth and combined.
 This mixture shall heretofore be called The Wet Stuff.